 Network management and monitoring are universally crucial for organizations, regardless of location, workload or size.
 The moving pieces in these aspects of networking can seem complicated, especially as times and technologies change, but those factors also increase the importance of how network teams manage and monitor their networks.
 In addition to universal importance, network management and monitoring are also universal when it comes to protocols, issues and processes.
 Most networks face similar issues -- such as bottlenecks and outages -- that the use of the same protocol and similar best practices can fix.

-This network management and monitoring glossary of 12 terms brings together the various ubiquitous components that networks share, including common issues, shared protocols and streamlined processes for enhanced network performance.
+This glossary of network terms specifically focuses on network management and monitoring.
+This guide of 12 terms brings together the various ubiquitous components that networks share, including common issues, shared protocols and streamlined processes for enhanced network performance.

 Bottleneck.
 Like with vehicles in traffic, a network bottleneck occurs when the amount of traveling data becomes too great and slows or halts traffic flows.
 Bottlenecks negatively affect network or application performance and can lead to crashes or downtime.
 Proper network management and monitoring can lower the potential for bottlenecks, and monitoring software can alert network administrators to resolve the issue.